Edgar Jopson

-Edgardo Gil Mirasol Jopson, more popularly known as Edgar Jopson or Edjop (September 1, 1948 – September 21, 1982), was a labor rights activist and active member of the Communist Party of the Philippines (CPP) during the reign of former President Ferdinand Marcos.
-Jopson studied in Ateneo de Manila High School, and later proceeded to Ateneo de Manila University where he graduated under the Management Engineering program, garnering Latin Honors.
-He was active in politics since his years in college, even becoming the president of the National Union of Students of the Philippines (NUSP).
+Edgardo Gil Mirasol Jopson (September 1, 1948 – September 21, 1982), more popularly known as Edjop, was a Filipino activist.
+A member of the Communist Party of the Philippines (CPP) during the martial law regime under President Ferdinand Marcos Sr., he was considered a more moderate voice among left-leaning student activists in the 1970s.

+Jopson studied at the Ateneo de Manila High School, and later proceeded to Ateneo de Manila University where he graduated under the Management Engineering program, garnering Latin Honors.
+He was active in politics since his years in college, serving as president of the National Union of Students of the Philippines (NUSP).
+During the First Quarter Storm, he and other NUSP members were granted a meeting with President Marcos on January 30, 1970, where he was noted to have demanded from Marcos a written promise not to run for a third term as president.

 He later went underground with the CPP when President Marcos declared Martial Law in 1972.
 He was killed during a military raid in his house in 1982.

 Early life

 Edgar Jopson was the second eldest among twelve children whose family lived in Sampaloc, Manila.
 His father opened the Jopson Supermarket in 1953 while his mother helped in the grocery.
 In 1955, two years after their business was established, the family moved to Philamlife Homes in Quezon City where they were invited to open a branch in the subdivision.
 In 1958 the family experienced bankruptcy due to business failures and had to move back to Sampaloc where their first branch was still open.
 At the time, Edjop and Inday, his older sister, helped out in the store while continuing their schooling.